appdev-lessons/rails-on-render/content.md

 <div class="bg-red-100 py-1 px-5" markdown="1">

 Databases on the free plan are deleted after 90 days.
-If you plan to use your app beyond 90 days, consider upgrading to a paid plan.
+Also, free plans are only eligible to have one database.
+If you plan to use your app beyond 90 days, or if you plan to have multiple database-backed apps, consider upgrading to a paid plan.
 </div>

 <aside markdown="1">